 Horses, like humans, are creatures of habit.
 If you throw off their schedule, it can cause undue stress that can lead to issues like colic.
 Try to keep their schedule consistent and only make changes gradually and with care.

 Colic is an umbrella term that simply means your horse is experiencing abdominal pain.
-There is a wide range of root causes and just as many symptoms.
-You should try to remember the symptoms so you can always tell if a horse starts to develop colic.
+There is a wide range of root causes and just as many signs.
+You should try to remember the signs so you can always tell if a horse starts to develop colic.
 Sometimes, this condition is deadly.
 Horses who get the fastest intervention have the best chance of success.
-So, make sure you know how to check your horse’s vitals, remember the symptoms of colic, and always have the number of a veterinarian on hand who can help if things get serious.
+So, make sure you know how to check your horse’s vitals, remember the signs of colic, and always have the number of a veterinarian on hand who can help if things get serious.